 Whether you want to visit the South Bank during the festive season or dine al fresco in the height of summer, this guide is here to lead the way.
 Read on so you can get started with planning your day – or stay – south of the river!

-Things to Do in South Bank include going on the London Eye.
+- Top 10 Things to Do in South Bank (+ Waterloo)

 Since its construction to celebrate the millennium, the London Eye has gone from strength to strength.
 It’s the highest cantilevered observation wheel in the world, and one of the most popular paid attractions in the land.